ChangtongZhou/front-end-interview-practice/interview-prep-1.md

     * It increases response time and it can be worse if the server is busy
     * It increases response size, the page takes longer to render
     * Non-rich site interactions
+  * When to use:
+    * You need SEO
+    * You already have a working React app, need the best possible performance, and are willing to pay for the extra server resources
+  * Don't use when:
+    * Your React app isn't finished yet
+    * SEO on goole is good enough
+    * Server resources are scarce, perhaps due to a low budget or inability to scale

 * Client side rendering:
   * Description: Your browser downloads a minimal HTML page, then renders the JS and fills the content into it.